 Upgrading the server component works exactly like installing it.
 To keep your data and configuration, do not uninstall previous version of Collaborator server.
 Just install a new version over the existing version.

 Download the server installer(s) and proceed through the installation wizard.
-If the installer detects an existing Collaborator server, it automatically assigns the same setting values as in the current configuration - though they can be edited, if desired.
+If the installer detects an existing Collaborator server, it automatically assigns the same setting values as in the current configuration – though they can be edited if needed.

 Once the installation is finished, an update of database schema could be required.
-In this case, on attempt to open a Collaborator Web Client, it will display the database update form:
+In this case, on attempt to open the Collaborator Web Client, it will display the database update form:

-Ensure that you have made a backup and press Upgrade Database button to proceed with the database migration.
+Make sure you have made a backup and click Upgrade Database to proceed with the database migration.
 The rest of schema upgrade process is automatic.
 This may take some time depending on the scale of the changes required, so please be patient.

 In order to use new features of Collaborator, we recommend that you upgrade Collaborator clients, as well.